sneha-gupta-23/Projects-For-Micro-IT/README.md

 can input numbers and select operations, displaying the results in real-time.

-# Project 2 : To Do List
+# Project 2 : Password Generator

-A To-Do List is a simple application that allows users to create, manage, and organize tasks.
-Users can add new tasks, mark them as complete, edit details, and delete tasks, often with options to categorize or prioritize them, helping to enhance productivity and time management.
+A password generator is a tool that creates strong, random passwords to enhance security.
+Users can specify criteria such as password length and the inclusion of uppercase letters, lowercase letters, numbers, and special characters.
+The generated passwords are typically complex and difficult to guess, helping to protect user accounts and sensitive information.